thingsboard/thingsboard.github.io/docs/trendz/ai-widget-summary.md

 * TOC
 {:toc}

-AI Widget Summary is a flexible feature that allows integration of AI capabilities into any ThingsBoard Widgets, including full customization of AI prompts and the interaction flow.
+AI Widget Summary is a dashboard control that turns live ThingsBoard telemetry into an immediate, human-readable answer.
+When pressed, it collects telemetries and attributes you specify, fills a chosen prompt (from the built-in library or your own), and calls the connected LLM provider.
+The returned output appears in the widget, giving operators a quick status digest, anomaly explanation, recommended next steps, or any other insight the prompt defines.

 Several ways are available for integrating AI summaries with different types of widgets.